mmalik17/FGA-ML-capstone-project/README.md

 There are three project that I submit for that program, which are:
 1. Email Text Classification by Natural Language Processing
 2. Forecasting Temperature by Data Time Series
-3. Image classification dengan transfer learning model ResNet152V2 dan layer CNN (Convolutional Neural Network)
+3. Image classification with transfer learning on ResNet152V2 model dan CNN (Convolutional Neural Network) layer